 - Line the trays with foil for easy cleanup

-- Store it indoors during bad weather to protect the electronics (yes, it needs a bit more “babying” than a gas or charcoal smoker)
+- Store it indoors during bad weather to protect the electronics (yes, it needs a bit more “babying” than a propane smoker, or a charcoal smoker)

 What We Like